 This program uses volunteers to welcome visitors at popular points of entry to WDFW-managed lands, provide information about the area, and offer education so that they can recreate safely and responsibly.

-The program will be running at six locations at varying times:
+The program will be running at locations across the state at various times, including:

 Background information